 The internet is full of information, some true, and some false.
 That’s why learning about reputable sources is so important.
 While there may be many “.com” sites that provide correct information, only the scientifically proven truths can be found on “.gov or .edu.” sites and such.

 It’s so important when striving to be successful in life, to get the correct information, and moreover, share that information with others.
 Not only are you learning, but you are helping others.
-Reputable sources prevents the spread of untruths, which can clog learning and drastically decrease chances of the success you are looking for.
+Reputable sources prevent the spread of untruths, which can clog learning and drastically decrease the chances of the success you are looking for.

 4. Learn to avoid plagiarism

 No, the internet hasn’t stopped plagiarism.
 It’s happening all the time.
 But by witnessing the different forms of plagiarism and how it ruins education, you can use this knowledge to perform better research, take better notes and learn about citing sources.

 Also, you learn about using resources that fueled your work, of course, the work you created in your own words, that is.
 So digital literacy does much more than just helps us learn, it helps us become successful as genuine people.